signalfx/signalfx-dotnet-tracing/docs/troubleshooting.md

 On Linux you can simply run: `cat /proc/<pid>/environ` where `<pid>` is the Process ID.

-If none of the suggestions above solves your issue, detailed logs are necessary.
+If all settings look fine and none of the suggestions above solves your issue, detailed logs are necessary.
 Follow the steps below to get detailed logs.

 Set the environment variable `SIGNALFX_TRACE_DEBUG` to `true` before the instrumented process starts.
 By default, the library writes the log files under the below predefined locations.
 If needed, change the default location by updating the environment variable `SIGNALFX_TRACE_LOG_DIRECTORY` to an appropriate path.

-On Linux, the default log location is `/var/log/signalfx/dotnet/` On Windows, the default log location is `%ProgramData%\SignalFx .NET Tracing\logs\` Compress the whole folder to capture the multiple log files and send the compressed folder to us.
+On Linux, the default log location is `/var/log/signalfx/dotnet/`.
+If it does not exist, then run `/opt/signalfx/createLogPath.sh` to create it with appropriate permissions.

+On Windows, the default log location is `%ProgramData%\SignalFx .NET Tracing\logs\`

+Compress the whole folder to capture the multiple log files and send the compressed folder to us.

 After obtaining the logs, remember to remove the environment variable `SIGNALFX_TRACE_DEBUG` to avoid unnecessary overhead.